Cycling routes throughout the South East, accessible from Guildford in a day

 |Reverse route: I find this ride is best done from north to south, since it is always satisfying to reach the sea.
 However, its straightforward to get the train straight to Brighton and reverse the route.
 This might also be advantageous if there is a strong southerly wind.
 The net altitude difference between Guildford and Brighton is so small, and the gradients so shallow that there is not much in it from that point of view.|

 You could cut the ride short at Shoreham, and get the train back to Guildford via Havant.
-Or, at Shoreham, instead of going to Brighton, you can go west to Worthing, from which there are trains back to Guildford via Havant: use Route G, crossing the footbridge over the Adur opposite East Street Shoreham (CHECK here that the footbridge is open: it is being replaced by a spanking new bridge.
-An alternative is to cross the renovated wooden toll bridge further upstream and follow the airport perimeter road past the art deco terminal buildings (nice cafe/bar), then go straight across the exit roundabout to join the coastal route going west.)
+Or, at Shoreham, instead of going to Brighton, you can go west to Worthing, from which there are trains back to Guildford via Havant: use Route G, crossing the recently restored footbridge over the Adur opposite East Street Shoreham.
+An alternative is to cross the renovated wooden toll bridge further upstream and follow the airport perimeter road past the art deco terminal buildings (nice cafe/bar), then go straight across the exit roundabout to join the coastal route going west.

 Leave Guildford Station, walk under the subway to the far side of Bridge Street and follow the pedestrian way around the gyratory to emerge beside the River

 Wey.
 Cycle under the bridge, through a car park and on down Millmead then walk over a footbridge and past the Yvonne Arnaud Theatre.
 Cross the busy A281 and

 Refreshments: You pass through many towns and villages along the way,, so refreshments and facilities are never far away.
 Here are some

 Bramley Cafe on the A281 in the middle of Bramley does a good breakfast.

 There are shops (including a bike shop) in Southwater.
 Also, the Southwater Park Visitor Centre is a good place to stop, with a outside tables, a cafe and toilets.